Representative Council Appointments Update – Message to be Distributed to Regions

 2017 Membership Renewal Season

-As a reminder,l membership dues are due at the beginning of each calendar year.
+Just a friendly reminder!
+Membership reporting and payments for your Region members are due at the beginning of each calendar year.
+The final deadline is 1 May 2017 for reporting of member information.
 The IBS dues cycle runs from 1 January – 31 December.
 Dues invoices and member rosters for 2017 have been sent to all Regions.
 Please note that 2017 dues have not changed: $60 USD Regular Members/$14 USD Developing Country Members.
 Contact the IBO if you need assistance with processing dues.

-IBS Representative Council has Funding for Region Activities
+IBS Representative Council STILL has Funding for Region Activities

-Just a reminder – the IBS Representative Council has developed a funding program to enhance interactions among Regions and Ntworks.
+Just a reminder – the IBS Representative Council has developed a funding program to enhance interactions among Regions and Networks.
 To date, a variety of initiatives have been funded.
-We are now beginning a new funding period and are interested in considering your proposals.
+A new funding period has begun, and we are interested in considering your proposals.

 We know that there are many Regional activities that might be considered for funding.
 However, in order for your Region to be deemed eligible to receive funding, you must first apply!
 For examples of the types of activities that can be considered or for program guidelines, click here.
 We encourage Regions to be creative in their proposals.